 Belle's market base includes wealthy local and foreign individual and institutional clients.
 The Company has historically sold its real estate projects (residential units) to its golf or country club members.

 Transactions with and/or Dependence on Related Parties

-Please refer to Item 12 of this report ("Certain Relationships and Related Transactions").
+Please refer to the portion on "Certain Relationships and Related Transactions".

 Licenses